rob-40net-test/cft-utility-templates/GHA/README.md

   * VPCtoUse: Any pre-existing VPC in your AWS account.
   * KeyPair: The name of a key pair in your AWS account.
-  * For RepoName and AppName, these can be found in the URL of your GitHub Repo. i.e. https://github.com/RepoName/AppName
+  * For OrgName and RepoName, these can be found in the URL of your GitHub Repo. i.e. https://github.com/OrgName/RepoName
   * RunnerVersion, GHAToken, and HashCheck can be found in the Download and Configure Sections of the Create Runner page, as shown below (red, blue, and green boxes, respectively).

   !["Create Runner"](runner-setup.png)